YuriGor/mongoose-slug-updater/README.md

 **Important: you must not have a `unique: true` option, but it's a good idea to have an `index: true` option.**

 ### Nested unique slugs
-MongoDB supports unique index for nested arrays elements, but he check for duplication conflict only on per-document basis, so inside document duplicate nested array's elements are still allowed. <br>
+MongoDB supports unique index for nested arrays elements, but he checks for duplication conflicts only on per-document basis, so inside document duplicate nested array's elements are still allowed. <br>
 mongoose-slug-updater works differently.
 It checks slug for duplicates both in current documentts's nested array and in other documents, considering uniqueGroupSlug option, if specified.

 #### example of nested unique slugs